Archive for the 'comedy' Category

 Cranky had to ask herself a hard question yesterday.
 I got a call for an audition and had to ask myself,” Do I really want to be in another show”?

-Film you’re in and you’re out.
+Film – you’re in and you’re out.
 Theater is a bigger time commitment.
 And I’ve shied away from theater because I was traumatized by the last psycho director I worked with at LaMaMa.

-So I forced myself to work on it.
+So I force myself to work on it.
 They were very professional.
 Love that.
 They sent me the whole play to read and the exact sides I would be reading.
 And an appointment time.
 THANK YOU.

 So when I got off the subway and I was walking through Hell’s Kitchen to the theater, I made a deal with myself.
-“See that restaurant over there?”
-I asked myself.
-“Well if you do a good job and get the part you can go out after the show there,” I told myself.
-Good, bad or mediocre, every show has the upside of going out after with friends.
+“See that restaurant over there?
+Well if you do a good job and get the part you can go there after the show,” I told myself.
+Good, bad or mediocre, every show has the upside of going out after with friends after.
 Cranky loves that.

 Also, I told myself, “Just think of the bumper crop of new stories sure to pop up during the many days and days and hours and hours of a theater rehearsal process.”